ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 # Potempkin
-when he does drive rush you can probably counter the second hit with delay (test) always burst after garuda hits or you eat a pot buster even if you
+charge fist is -9 so how to defeat? try 6k!!! when he does drive rush you can probably counter the second hit with delay (test) always burst after garuda hits or you eat a pot buster even if you